eag1ex/walle/readme.md

 1. Run `npm link`, and you got access to  `/$ walle RW15RW1` etc
 2. Run `node start RW15RW1` etc
 - Application executes from ./libs/execute.js
-- To enable memory state from previous cli execution, set `{memory:true}` in ./libs/execute.js
+- To enable memory state from previous cli execution, set `{memory:true}` in ./libs/execute.js, this will add another dir called `./memory/walle_state.json`

 #### About